GuruShiva/slacksocket/README.md

 # slacksocket
-Creating socket to communicate between terminal and flask app
+Creating socket to communicate between terminal and flask app.